Temporally Detailed Hypergraph Neural ODEs for Disease Progression Modeling: Methodology

 \section{Methodology}

-To incorporate prior clinical knowledge of disease progression trajectories, we designed TD-HNODE, where nodes represent complication markers and hyperedges represent patient progression trajectories across the markers.
-As shown in Figure~\ref{fig:overview}(a), TD-HNODE employs Neural ODE to capture continuous progression from irregular-time encounters (patient index \( u \) omitted for simplicity).
-At each time step $t_k$, risk factors $\mathbf{x}(t_k)$ and complication markers $\mathbf{y}(t_k)$ are embedded into node representations of the temporally detailed hypergraph $\mathcal{H}^{u}$.
-The embedded features and progression timestamps were used to construct a learnable TD-Hypergraph Laplacian (Figure~\ref{fig:overview}(b)), capturing intra-trajectory dynamics and inter-trajectory dependencies.
+As shown in Figure~\ref{fig:overview}(a), TD-HNODE employs Neural ODE to model continuous-time disease progression from irregular-time encounters, where nodes represent complication markers and hyperedges represent clinically known progression trajectories (patient index \( u \) omitted for simplicity).
+At each encounter time $t_k$, risk factors $\mathbf{x}(t_k)$ and complication markers $\mathbf{y}(t_k)$ are embedded into node representations of the TD-Hypergraph $\mathcal{H}^{u}$, which are used to construct a learnable TD-Hypergraph Laplacian $\tilde{\mathbf{L}}(t)$ (Figure~\ref{fig:overview}(b)) capturing intra-trajectory dynamics and inter-trajectory dependencies.
 Let \(\mathbf{S}(t) \in \mathbb{R}^{n \times d}\) denote the hidden state of markers at time \(t\), where \(n\) is the number of markers and \(d\) is the embedding dimension.
-The learnable TD-Hypergraph Laplacian $\tilde{\mathbf{L}}(t)$, together with current risk factors $\mathbf{x}(t_k)$ and hidden state representation $\mathbf{S}(t_{k})$, was passed to the Neural ODE solver to update the latent state $\mathbf{S}(t_{k+1})$ for the next time step $t_{k+1}$, which was then decoded to predict disease complication marker status $\hat{\mathbf{y}}(t_{k+1})$.
+The Laplacian $\tilde{\mathbf{L}}(t)$, together with risk factors and hidden state $\mathbf{S}(t_{k})$, is passed to the Neural ODE solver to update the latent state $\mathbf{S}(t_{k+1})$, which is then decoded to predict marker status $\hat{\mathbf{y}}(t_{k+1})$.